GitMurf/roam-highlighter/README.md

 # Roam-highlighter

 Install the Extension from the Chrome Web Store here: [Roam-highlighter Extension](https://chrome.google.com/webstore/detail/roam-highlighter/mcoimieglmhdjdoplhpcmifgplkbfibp).

-For Firefox, see the "Getting Started" section below...
+For Firefox, see the [Getting Started](https://github.com/GitMurf/roam-highlighter/blob/master/README.md#getting-started) section below...

 This Highlighter extension is meant for use with the [Roam Research](https://roamresearch.com/) note taking application to help "clip" web pages by highlighting all the areas you want to save in Roam and then easily copying/pasting into Roam in a Roam friendly format.
 You also are able to Double Bracket words / phrases with the extension so that they create Page/Link references when pasted into Roam.
 See below for details on how to use it!